 If you forgot to pack your lunch, grab a bite to go at the Chapel Cabin Shop and enjoy your meal in the nearby Varnum's Picnic Area off Route 23.

-Each April, Valley Forge National Historical Park is the site of the Valley Forge Revolutionary 5-Mile Run®, a unique race that tests runners on the park's hilly terrain.
+Each April, Valley Forge National Historical Park is the site of the Valley Forge Revolutionary 5-Mile Run®, or "Rev Run", a unique race that tests runners on the park's hilly terrain.
 The event also includes a 3-mile walk and a 1.776 kilometer (about 1 mile) Young Patriots Fun Run.
 Additionally, all proceeds from the Rev Run benefit visitors services at the Valley Forge National Historical park.